lpmi-13/rebasic/README.md

 on a project, but we don't necessarily need all the commit messages once we're finished with the work.

-As an example, if there are three commits that we end up doing for a new feature, and they look something like this after running `git log --oneline`:
+As an example, if there are five commits that we end up doing for a new feature, and they look something like this after running `git log --oneline`:

 ```
-7fhr64h add new feature
-8v8gjfu does this work?
+5819476 finish feature
+b2a576f still a work in progress - **remove this message**
+0ff0742 this is a test - **remove this message**
+360c7a1 update readme
-8jfyf7d initial commit
+6a2f9f8 initial commit
 ```

-we don't necessarily care about the first two commit messages, though we probably DO care about the first two commits (we want to keep the code, especially if the feature is built on it, instead of being entirely contained in the final commit).
+we don't necessarily care about the middle two commit messages, since they don't tell us very much about what was changed, though we probably DO care about the those two commits (we want to keep the code, especially if the feature is built on it, instead of being entirely contained in the final commit).